INSERTION ORDER TERMS OF BUSINESS

 3. Acceptance of Campaigns

 b.
-The 7th Chamber may omit or suspend a campaign at any time for good reason, in which case no claim on the part of the Client, including its clients (if applicable), for damages or breach of contract will arise.
+7C may omit or suspend a campaign at any time for good reason, in which case no claim on the part of the Client, including its clients (if applicable), for damages or breach of contract will arise.
 Should such an omission or suspension be due to the act or default of the Client, its sub-contractors, its clients, its agents, then the campaign will be paid for in full not withstanding that the campaign has not occurred or completed.
 Such an omission or suspension will be notified to the Client as soon as possible.

 a.
 The Client shall pay the Gross Budget, any other charges, and third party expenses as set out in the Insertion Order (the “Charges”).